This section describes the different voting services available in New Zealand and from overseas during the advance voting period and on election day.

 - faxing their voting papers to the Commission

 - posting their voting papers to the Commission, or

 - posting or hand delivering their voting papers to the nearest designated overseas post.

 Faxed overseas votes and votes returned using the overseas upload need to be received by the Commission before 7pm on election day.
-Postal votes need to be postmarked in another country before or on the second to last day before the election and received by the Commission or a Returning Officer before noon on the Tuesday 10 days after the election.
+Postal votes need to be postmarked in another country before or on the second to last day before the by-election and received by the Commission or a Returning Officer before noon on the Tuesday 10 days after the by-election.

-Information about voting at an overseas post is available at www.elections.org.nz in the run up to the general election.
+Information about voting at an overseas post is available at www.elections.org.nz in the run up to the by-election.

 Voters in remote locations in New Zealand and overseas

 Special voting services can be provided to voters in remote locations in New Zealand and overseas.
 These include voters on:

 - Tokelau, Campbell Island, Raoul Island and Ross Dependency